Zest-studi-o/P01-Allotment-gardens/TESTING.md

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.
-This test was run thorough different devices which returned different results.
+This test was run through different devices which returned different results.
-For this project I focused on achieving 100% in accessibility as instructed.
-This is achieved in all pages.
+For this project, I focused on achieving 100% accessibility scores as instructed.
+This is achieved on all pages.

 #### Desktop Results